WP-API/node-wpapi/README.md

 ### Cookie Authentication

-When the library is loaded from the frontend of the WP-site you are querying against, you can utilize the build in [Cookie authentication](http://wp-api.org/guides/authentication.html) supported by WP REST API.
+When the library is loaded from the frontend of the WordPress site you are querying against, you can utilize the build in [Cookie authentication](http://wp-api.org/guides/authentication.html) supported by WP REST API.

 First localize your scripts with an object with root-url and nonce in your theme's `functions.php` or your plugin::